WaqasSaleem97/CC_F25/Lab_Tasks/Lab_6/Lab6.md

 - Capture the terminal output showing successful start messages.
 - Save screenshot as: `task14_start_run.png`

+5. Verify forwarded ports in Codespaces (Ports view)
+- Open the Codespaces "Ports" panel / view and confirm port 6080 is forwarded and visible.
+- Save a screenshot of the Ports view showing port 6080 and its status:
+  - `task14_ports_view.png`

-4. Open forwarded port 6080 and connect to VNC HTML page
+6. Open forwarded port 6080 and connect to VNC HTML page
-- In the Codespaces UI, ensure port 6080 is forwarded (Codespaces usually detects forwarded ports automatically).
+- In the Codespaces UI, open the forwarded port's preview URL or copy the forwarded URL and open it in your browser.
-- Open the forwarded port in your browser (Codespaces will provide a preview URL).
-Visit the port 6080 address and click the `vnc.html` link.
+- Visit the port 6080 address and click the `vnc.html` link.
 - When prompted for a password enter:
 ```
 codespace
 ```
-- After successful connection you should see the remote GUI running (desktop session).
+- Capture screenshots of:
-- Save screenshot(s) showing the browser URL and the GUI after connection:
+  - The browser showing the forwarded port URL in the address bar / Codespaces preview: `task14_vnc_url.png`
-  - `task14_vnc_connect.png`
+  - The VNC password prompt (showing password field; do NOT include typed password in a screenshot): `task14_vnc_password_prompt.png`
+  - The VNC session after successful connection showing the GUI/desktop: `task14_vnc_desktop.png`
+  - (Optional) A focused screenshot of vnc.html UI showing the "Connect" button before/after connecting: `task14_vnc_connect.png`

-5. Stop the GUI
+7. Stop the GUI
 - When finished, return to the Codespace terminal and run:
 ```bash
 ./stop-desktop.sh